anna-rasmussen/MAG-analysis/Metagenome_assembly_and_binning.md

 ```

 ### *Coassembly binning*
-I usually use all of the individual sample *.fastq* files to calculate coverage for binning rather than the concatenated fastq file.
+I usually use all of the individual sample *.fastq* files to calculate coverage for binning rather than the concatenated *.fastq* file.
+I also often increase the minimum contig length to 2500 or 3000 to help get better quality bins and speed up the binning process.

 ## Step 4: Refine bins

 In the step, we refine the bins to a finalized MAG dataset.
-This involves using the metawrap *metawrap bin_refinement* tool to combine redundant bins across the 3 binning algorithms (*Maxbin2*, *Metabat2*, *CONCOCT*) and filtering out bins based on *checkM*-calculated completeness and contamination thresholds.
+This involves using the *metawrap bin_refinement* tool to combine redundant bins across the 3 binning algorithms (*Maxbin2*, *Metabat2*, *CONCOCT*) and filtering out bins based on *checkM*-calculated completeness and contamination thresholds.
 We generally choose < 10 % contamination and > 50% completeness.

+Here is the script called upon by the slurm submission script.

 ```bash
 cat > bin_refinement.sh